Bringing Families Home Program Supports Child Welfare-Involved Families

 What We Did

-We analyzed data for families that enrolled in BFH between June 2017 and June 2020.
-Those data included the results of assessments completed by adult family members as well as information about housing status, receipt of supportive services, the status of child welfare cases and out-of-home care placements.
+We analyzed data for families that enrolled in BFH between June 2017 and June 2021.
+Those data included the results of assessments adult family members completed as well as information about housing status, receipt of supportive services, the status of child welfare cases and out-of-home care placements.

 What We Found